Drawdown

 As the drawdown deepens, market behavior often changes with it.
 Lower prices weaken confidence, weaker confidence reduces willingness to absorb risk, and thinner participation makes the next wave of selling more damaging.
 When that process is intensified by forced liquidation into poor market depth, a fire sale can accelerate the decline and make prices reflect impaired liquidity as much as changing valuation.

 Not every drawdown becomes disorderly.
 Some remain relatively orderly repricings in which transactions continue to clear and the market absorbs losses over time.
 Others become disorderly when liquidity recedes, rebounds fail quickly, and downside pressure starts to feed on itself.
-The distinction is important because drawdown is not defined by panic alone.
+Drawdown is not defined by panic alone.
 It covers both controlled and unstable forms of decline, as long as the market remains below a prior peak and the loss path remains unresolved.

-Drawdowns can be broad or localized.
-A broad-market drawdown affects index-level behavior and reflects generalized weakness across a large part of the investable universe.
+Drawdowns can also be classified by breadth.
+A broad-market drawdown affects index-level behavior and reflects generalized weakness across a large share of the investable universe.
 A localized drawdown is narrower, centered on one sector, asset class, country, or style segment.
-The concept is the same in both cases, but the surrounding interpretation changes because a localized drawdown does not automatically describe the whole market environment.
+The measurement principle is identical in both cases, but the interpretation changes.
+A localized drawdown may tell the analyst something about one pocket of the market, while a broad drawdown says more about the overall environment for risk.

-They also differ by cause.
-Some drawdowns are valuation-led, emerging as growth, inflation, policy, or earnings assumptions are revised lower.
-Others are liquidity-led, where the central problem is worsening market function, thinner depth, wider spreads, urgent de-risking, or balance-sheet constraints.
-In practice, the two can overlap, but the distinction helps clarify whether the decline is mainly being driven by changing beliefs about value or by impaired conditions for transferring risk.
+Another useful distinction is between valuation-led and liquidity-led drawdowns.
+In valuation-led episodes, the decline is driven mainly by changes in expectations around growth, inflation, policy, earnings, or discounting.
+In liquidity-led episodes, the central problem is worsening market function: thinner depth, wider spreads, impaired financing, urgent de-risking, or balance-sheet constraints.
+In practice the two often overlap, but the classification helps explain whether the loss path is being driven mostly by revised beliefs about value or by reduced capacity to transfer risk cleanly.

 Drawdown and adjacent stress concepts